0xdc9/Bid-It/README.md

 # Bid-It
-A bidding application based on iOS(unfinished and discontinued)
+A bidding application based on iOS(unfinished and discontinued).

-Members:
+# About the code
+The mobile code is in the Bid It directory and the api code is API_SWIFT dot py.
+Small notes addition, the python API code is vulnerable to SQL injection.

+# Members

 I Komang Sughosa Anantawijaya